freeCodeCamp/testable-projects-fcc/README.md

 # testable-projects-fcc
-testable projects for freecodecamp.com curriculum expansion
+testable projects for freecodecamp.com curriculum expansion.

+### This repo did not originally live here.
+There are several important contributors who have not technically contributed to this repo.
+So credit where credit is due:
+First and foremost is @Weezlo, thanks for getting us started!
+Also @Christian-Paul, @paycoguy, and @bonham000.